distributhor/workflow-webhook/README.md

         data: '{ "weapon": "hammer", "drink" : "beer" }'
 ```

-The additional information will become available on a 'data' property,
+The additional information will become available on a `data` property,
 and now look like:

 ```json